DavBazz00/Brain-Network-/README.md

   - It takes:
     -  *adjacency matrix AIJ*
-    -  *node spatial coordinates COOR* generates three vectors that can be used for quickly plotting the edges
+    -  *node spatial coordinates COOR*
+  - It generates three vectors that can be used for quickly plotting the edges

 - **`threshold_absolute`**:
   -  This function thresholds the connectivity matrix by absolute weight magnitude;